-- Denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit. - Reduction, suspension, or termination of a previously authorized service. - Denial, in whole or in part, of payment for a service. - Failure to make a standard authorization decision and provide notice about the decision within 14 calendar days from the date of receipt of a standard request for service. - Failure to make an expedited authorization decision within 72 hours from the date of receipt of a request for expedited service authorization. - Failure to provide services within 14 calendar days of the start date agreed upon during the person centered planning and as authorized by the PIHP. - Failure of the PIHP to act within 30 calendar days from the date of a request for a standard appeal. - Failure of the PIHP to act within 72 hours from the date of a request for an expedited appeal. - Failure of the PIHP to provide disposition and notice of a local grievance/complaint within 90 calendar days of the date of the request.
+- Denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit. - Reduction, suspension, or termination of a previously authorized service. - Denial, in whole or in part, of payment for a service.
+A denial, in whole or in part, of a payment for a service solely because the claim does not meet the definition of a "clean claim" is not an adverse benefit determination. - Failure to make a standard authorization decision and provide notice about the decision within 14 calendar days from the date of receipt of a standard request for service. - Failure to make an expedited authorization decision within 72 hours from the date of receipt of a request for expedited service authorization. - Failure to provide services within 14 calendar days of the start date agreed upon during the person centered planning and as authorized by the PIHP. - Failure of the PIHP to act within 30 calendar days from the date of a request for a standard appeal. - Failure of the PIHP to act within 72 hours from the date of a request for an expedited appeal. - Failure of the PIHP to provide disposition and notice of a local grievance/complaint within 90 calendar days of the date of the request. - For a resident of a rural area with only one Managed Care Organization (MCO), the denial of the Enrollee's request to exercise his/her right, under § 438.52(b)(2)(ii), and to obtain services outside the network. - Denial of the enrollees request to dispute a financial liability, including cost-sharing, copayments, premiums, deductibles, coinsurance, and other enrollee financial responsibility.

-Amount, Duration, and Scope: Terms to describe how much, how long, and in what ways the Medicaid services that are listed in a person's individual plan of service will be provided.
+Amount, Duration, Scope, and Frequency: Terms to describe the way Medicaid services listed in a person's individual plan of service (IPOS) will be provided.